epurpur/epurpur.github.io/_posts/2019-04-19-A-Guide-to-Python-in-QGIS-aka-How-to-Help-Yourself-part-1.md

 by my own trials and tribulations, which are still ongoing, while working with the QGIS API, trying to programmatically do stuff in QGIS instead of relying on available widgets and plugins.
 After spending many years working with ESRI/ArcGIS I have made the transition to QGIS almost completely and have become a big fan.
 But this does not mean the transition has been seemless.
-I have spent, and will continue to spend, many hours scouring the internet and especially Stack Overflow looking for answers to how to use various classes, methods, attributes, etc. Especially in the beginning, but still quite often, I feel like probably the dumbest person to have ever installed QGIS.
+I have spent, and will probably continue to spend, many hours scouring the internet and especially Stack Overflow looking for answers of how to use various classes, methods, attributes, etc. Especially in the beginning, but still quite often, I feel like probably the dumbest person to have ever installed QGIS.
 I thought to myself many a time: "Am I an idiot or is this not as easy as it appears?".
 After getting in contact with more QGIS users it appears that I am not alone.
-A great number of QGIS users are struggling just as I am.
+A great number of people are struggling just as I am.
 One common thought I hear is: "I wish the documentation was a little more fleshed out, provided more examples, was easier to follow...".
 This quelled my fears somewhat, it appeared I was not alone.

 First, I would like to make it clear I am not taking shots at QGIS, the QGIS development team, or contributors.
 I am a big QGIS fan and really appreciate all the hard work they've done to make QGIS what it is today.
 Before I dive into the ins and outs of how to help yourself I'd like to take a zen approach to the whole process and remind you, and myself, that QGIS is a work in progress and is not flawless.
 In my experience, it appears that sometimes nobody has all the answers about why stuff doesn't work, including said members of the development team.
-So take all this in stride and press onward.
+So take all this in stride as you press onward.

 Honestly, I am a pretty novice python user and far from a QGIS API expert.
-Even still, I have figured out some tips and tricks that I wish I had stumbled upon when I was learning the ropes and am attempting to synthesize this information, which I have scraped from many sources, all in one place.
+Even still, I have figured out some tips and tricks that I wish I had known when I was learning the ropes and am attempting to synthesize this information, which I have scraped from many sources, all in one place.
 I will also include quite a few examples to illustrate different points and show how I attempt to attack the problem.
 Also, I'm going to break this into a series of blog posts to make them more digestible.